Electric violin: Amplification

 Essentially, amplifying an electric violin is exactly the same as amplifying a guitar.
 They both produce an audio output which is transferred through an audio cable into an amp or PA.
 For this reason, there are few amps that are specifically for violin, and even those can be repurposed for guitar.
 Most electric violinists use standard guitar amplifiers.
 The advantage with using guitar amps is that they have been used for years and their sound is reliable, though not all guitar amps will give a desired tone.
 Some prefer the more mellow tone of tube amps over solid state amps and digital PA's for violins.
+Similar to how electric guitar amplifiers are typically used for electric violins, guitar effect pedals, or effects units can be and are used for electric violins.